jerichlee2/tam2xxsympy/README.md

 # tam2xxsympy
 A tutorial that uses a torsion system problem from Introductory Solid Mechanics to explain how to use the Sympy library to solve systems of equations.
+Tutorial: https://youtu.be/tdJ8YTzQcHE?si=l6qVrzxmHkeeqfFO

 ![image](https://github.com/jerich931/tam2xxsympy/assets/139656538/75e92749-5763-4d8a-8bbd-9d4eda2bdca5)